DominionAkinrotimi/DominionAkinrotimi/README.md

 <h1 align="center">Hello, I'm Dominion Akinrotimi 👋</h1>
 <h3 align="center">Data Analyst and Scientist</h3>

 I am a BSc Computer Science student with a passion for Data Science and Analytics.
-Other than my passion for Data Science and Analytics, my other skills include troubleshooting and fixing hardware and software problems gained from practical experience as a Desk Help Administrator.
+Other than my passion for Data Science, Data Analytics and Research, my other skills include troubleshooting and fixing hardware and software problems gained from practical experience as a Desk Help Administrator.
 Proficiency in Excel, MS Word, CorelDRAW, and PowerPoint.

 I bring to the table a combination of intellectual and analytical skills.
 I believe in the power of continuous learning, and my journey reflects practical experience in various domains.